Facebooktwitterredditpinterestlinkedintumblr

 5. Viewing Angle

 The viewing angle is the angle at which you can view the screen without losing image quality.
 A 1ms monitor generally has a wider viewing angle than a 5ms monitor.
-This means that you can view the screen from different angles without losing image quality.
+This means viewing the screen from different angles without losing image quality.

 6. Image Quality